sophabulous/Flask-Rest-API-Project/README.md

 * Filter by brand
   * Click on an item in the Brand dropdown menu from the navbar, and it will show all the products of that brand
 * Filter by category
-  * Click on an item in the Brand dropdown menu from the navbar, and it will show all the products of that brand
+  * Click on an item in the Category dropdown menu from the navbar, and it will show all the products of that brand

 **Product details page**: Displays all the details related to a specific product

-It supports the following functions:
+**It supports the following functions:**

 Brand:
 - `/addbrand`